canro91/canro91.github.io/_posts/2021-03-29-UnitTestingCommonMistakes.md

   </figcaption>
 </figure>

-## 3. Do not have a single assertion per test
+## Mistake 3: Do not have a single assertion per test

 **Have only one Act and Assert part in your tests.** Don't repeat the same Act part with different test values in a single test.